-A graduate candidate seeking mental health licensure should contact the Academic Advisor for Counseling.
-Mental health counselors are required to meet the qualifications and requirements as set forth by the New Mexico Counseling and Therapy Board that include the completion of a minimum of 42 semester hours of graduate coursework, which includes a minimum of 9 semester hours in graduate supervised practicum and/or internship; the minimum number of required client contact hours under approved supervision; and passage of a Board approved examination.
+A graduate candidate seeking mental health licensure should contact the graduate program director and the graduate advisor for Counseling.
+Mental Health counselors are required to meet the qualifications and requirements as set forth by the New Mexico Counseling and Therapy Board that include the completion of a minimum of 48 semester hours of graduate coursework, which includes a minimum of 9 semester hours in graduate supervised practicum and/or internship; the minimum number of required client contact hours under approved supervision; and passage of a Board approved examination.